ninjonas/cbt-triangle/README.md

 # The Cognitive Triangle

-## What is the Cognitive Triangle?
+## What is the Cognitive Behavior Therapy (CBT) Triangle?

-The cognitive triangle is a simple [CBT](https://aanmc.org/naturopathic-medicine/cognitive-triangle-cbt/) tool you can use to help break negative thought patterns.
+The cognitive triangle is a simple [CBT Triangle](https://aanmc.org/naturopathic-medicine/cognitive-triangle-cbt/) tool you can use to help break negative thought patterns.
 It is similar to keeping a thought record, but has more structure and requires you to positively reappraise your thoughts, feelings, and behaviors as opposed to just your thoughts.
 7

 The cognitive triangle is a graph depicting thoughts, feelings, and behaviors all leading to one another, as shown below: